jhumelsine/jhumelsine.github.io/_posts/2025-06-23-test-layers.md

 ## Lessons from Compilers: You Can’t Test Every Combination
 This is not a new problem.
 Compiler developers have always had this issue.
 Compiler developers can confirm that their compilers generate object code from the source code correctly, but they can’t predict every program that could be written in the compiler’s language and test it.
 No one blames JVM developers when there’s a logic bug in their own Java code.

 While we can’t confirm all possible compositions, we can confirm all the individual elements, just as the compiler developer can confirm all possible language features.
-While composable designs may be unbounded in the size their assembly, their assembly is often restricted by guardrails defining how the elements can be assembled.
+While composable designs may be unbounded in the size of their assembly, their assembly is often restricted by guardrails defining how the elements can be assembled.
 While users and customers may be able to define compositions that don’t define exactly what they wanted, they cannot define compositions that are illegal in the domain.
 For example, a Java developer can write a Java program with a logic error, but they cannot write a compliable Java program with a syntax error.

 # What Test Layers Teach Us About Software Quality
 Testing isn’t just about proving that our code works—it’s about building confidence in its behavior under a range of conditions, at multiple levels of abstraction.
 Unit tests confirm that our building blocks are sound.
 Integration and acceptance tests ensure those blocks fit together.
 System tests assess the final structure and its behavior in the real world.
 Each test layer serves a different purpose, and together, they create a safety net that helps us catch errors before our users do.